natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Social engineering**

-In social engineering attempts, hackers aim to manipulate individuals -via in-person or electronic interactions- into divulging corporate or personal information.
+In social engineering attempts, hackers aim to manipulate individuals, -via in-person or electronic interactions-, into divulging corporate or personal information.
 Although social engineering isn’t a type of malware per-se, it does provide hackers with an avenue through which to distribute malware, and it can result in high-profile malware attacks.

 **Best Virus Software for Increased System Security**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~